 "When feelings of normal sadness or winter blues don't go away and, in fact, get deeper and more intense, and there is a difficulty or major effort in carrying out daily activities, they can be signs of depression."2

 The National Institutes of Mental Health (NIMH) also states that sadness is only a small component of depression.
 In fact, some people who deal with depression may not even be sad at all.
 Indeed, there are many symptoms associated with this disorder.
 However, if you suffer from the symptoms mentioned above (as well as those in the Symptoms page of this guide) for at least two weeks, then you may be depressed.3

 The Duration of Depression Can Vary — and It Can Relapse

-If left untreated, average clinical depression can last for eight months or so.4 On average, clinically depressed individuals can suffer from the symptoms anywhere between four and eight months.
-The intensity of the symptoms may also vary per episode.5
+If left untreated, clinical depression can last for eight months or so.4 On average, clinically depressed individuals can suffer from the symptoms anywhere between six and eight months.5 The intensity of the symptoms may also vary per episode.6

 The cause of the relapse varies from one patient to another — it usually depends on their triggers.
 Family issues, money worries and job difficulties are just some common risk factors for depression relapses.
 Therefore, avoiding these potential triggers, or making sure that they do not affect you, may be crucial to avoid suffering a relapse.

 It’s important to recognize depression as a real condition.
 Accept the fact that you are dealing with it, so you can seek help and treatment to overcome it.
 Lastly, keep in mind that having a relapse is possible — if you feel your symptoms returning, don’t hesitate to get help immediately.